Crunch-io/apidocs/source/includes/_endpoint-projects.md

 management or change members' permissions.

 A project can have users or teams as members.
 Teams represent groups of users to be handled together.
-When a team gets access to a group, all members of the team inherit those permissions.
+When a team gets access to a project, all members of the team inherit those permissions.
 In the case that a user has access to a project through several teams or direct access, the final permissions will be added together.